Applications of weak attraction theory in Out($F_n$): Introduction

-Let $F_r$ be a free group of rank $r\geq 3$.
-The quotient group $Aut(F_r)/Inn(F_r)$, denoted by $\out(F_r)$, is called the group of outer automorphisms of $F_r$.
+$\aut/\mathrm{Inn}(\F)$, denoted by $\out$, is called the group of outer automorphisms of $\F$.
 There are many tools in studying the properties of this group.
 One of them is by using train-track maps introduced in \citep{BH-92} and later generalized in \citep{BFH-97}, \citep{BFH-00}, \citep{FH-11}.
-The fully-irreducible outer automorphisms are the most well understood elements in $\out(F_r)$ .
+The fully-irreducible outer automorphisms are the most well understood elements in $\out$ .
 They behave very closely to the pseudo-Anosov homeomorphisms of surfaces with one boundary component, which have been well understood and are a rich source of examples and interesting theorems.
-We however, will focus on exponentially growing outer automorphisms which might not be fully irreducible but exhibit some properties similar to fully irreducible elements.
-Recall the concept of hyperbolicity of $\phi \in \out(F_r)$ (Definition \ref{DefHyperbolicity}), which by work of [\citet{Brink-00}] is equivalent to $\phi$ having no periodic conjugacy classes.
+We however, will focus on exponentially growing outer automorphisms which might not be fully irreducible but exhibit some properties similar to fully-irreducible elements.
+It was shown by Bestvina-Feighn\citep{BF-92} and Brinkmann \citep{Br-00} that an outer automorphism was \textit{hyperbolic} if and only if it did not have any periodic conjugacy classes.
+This is an interesting class of elements of $\out$ as we will see later.

-We introduce a notion of pairwise independence (see definition \ref{independent}) for exponentially growing elements $\psi,\phi \in \out(F_r)$ equipped with dual lamination pairs $\Lambda^\pm_\psi,\Lambda^\pm_\phi$, respectively.
+We introduce a notion of pairwise independence (see definition \ref{independent}) for exponentially growing elements $\psi,\phi \in \out$ equipped with some dual lamination pairs $\Lambda^\pm_\psi,\Lambda^\pm_\phi$, respectively.
 The definition of pairwise independence that we see here is an abstraction of properties that independent pseudo-Anosovs enjoy in case of mapping class groups.
 Namely, $\Lambda^\epsilon_\phi$ is left invariant by $\phi^\epsilon$, where $\epsilon = +,-$ (similarly for $\psi$) and that $\{\Lambda^\pm_\psi\} \cup \{\Lambda^\pm_\phi\}$ fills and are attracted to each other under iteration of the appropriate automorphism and there does not exist any nontrivial conjugacy class that is neither attracted to $\Lambda^+_\phi$ nor to $\Lambda^+_\psi$.
 In short, we filter out some important dynamical behavior of these automorphisms that we believe should be obvious plus add some conditions on geometricity properties of laminations of the elements of subgroup generated by $\psi$ and $\phi$.
 More discussions on this follows after the statement of the theorem.

 We now state our main theorem: